 Click on links below for more information!

-Join us in northern Wyoming for educational field workshops in
+Join us in northern Wyoming for educational field workshops on

-Each year, GeoScience Adventures, a public outreach organization comprising an instructional staff of professional geoscientists, offers teacher workshops that carry both recertification and graduate credits.
-Since the year 2000, these summer workshops are conducted as a series of three-day short courses that explore the geological and paleontological record of northern Wyoming.
+GeoScience Adventures, a public outreach organization comprising an instructional staff of professional geoscientists, offers teacher workshops that carry both recertification and graduate credits.
+These summer workshops are conducted as a series of three-day short courses that explore the geological and paleontological record of the Bighorn Basin and Big Horn Mountain in northern Wyoming.